DPI License Codes

-- Educators who successfully completed at least 3 years of the Initial Educator stage based on employment and successful completion of professional development plan.
+- Educators who successfully completed at least 3 years of the initial educator stage based on employment and successful completion of a professional development plan.

 - Educators who have completed five or more years of experience as a teacher, administrator, or pupil services professional in another state.

 - Educators who hold life licenses.

 This optional 10-year license may be issued to educators who successfully completed a National Board Certification by National Board of Professional Teaching Standards (NBPTS) or a Wisconsin Master Educator Assessment Process (WMEAP).

 Educator licenses issued under current Wis.
 Admin.
 Code PI 34 are based on the following grade ranges:

 |Early Childhood (Regular Education and Special Education)||Birth - 3|